 When it comes to indices, in most cases the availability and distribution of dividends to their holders follows the availability and distribution of dividends of the shares included in the index.
 There are exceptions, however, where dividends are not paid, and the respective corporate events are reflected in the price of the index.

 The dividend adjustment payment is set by the so called „ex-date”, or the first day after the date on which, if the client is a shareholder in the company, they will be entitled to receive a dividend.
 With the arrival of that date, shares start trading without the right to a dividend, which is reflected in their price.

 The ex-dates for indices follow the ex-dates for the shares comprising the index.

 If by the ex-date you hold a long position in an index CFD, you will receive a dividend adjustment payment, while if you hold a short position, it will be withheld from your account.
 The amount of the dividend adjustment payment is proportional to the weight of the company in the index.

 Each country has a different practice when paying dividends.
 In most European countries, for example, dividends are paid once a year, while in the US this is happening on a quarterly basis.

-Note: When trading Index CFDs 100% margin (Cash CFDs), interest is neither charged nor paid.
+Note: When trading Index CFDs 100% margin (Cash CFDs), interest is neither credited nor debited.

-If you are holding a long position, interest will be withheld from your account.
+If you have holding a long position, interest will be withheld from your account.

-If you are holding a short position, interest will be paid to you if the interest rate on your position is a positive number.
+If you have a short position, interest will be paid to you when the interest rate on your position is a positive number.
 Interest will be withheld if the interest rate on your position is a negative number.